Hussain-Bader/Test-Your-Memory/README.md

 ### The (main)

-page include (des)description,thats name Help , play to enter the game ,and Quit game to quit.
+page include play to enter the game ,and Quit game to quit.
 I will use for main getElementById and addEventListener to move bettween them.Last, for Quit I learn How to close the page using (window.close()).

 ### play